Frodo45127/rpfm/README.md

 - **Why the code quality is not the very best?**: because I'm using this project to learn Rust, and I'm constantly rewriting code as I find new and better ways to write it.

 # Known bugs
-- Loc PackedFile entries doesn't escape certain characters, so you can see entries with line breaks ("\n") but you can't add new ones.
-Same with tabs.
 - If you order the entries of a Loc PackedFile by the first column, you'll get a weird order.
 - Decoding of big Loc files (like the vanilla localisation file) is SLOOOOWWWWWW.
 Need to improve his decoding in the future.
-- You can add and delete lines from a Loc PackedFile. "+" add a new line, "-" deletes the selected line.
-I'll add a button in a future update.
-For now, that should be enough.

 # Credits
 - ***Frodo45127***: I'm the guy who has made the program.